LinguistDeveloper/clarive/docs/en/rules/palette/control/if-any.markdown

 Form to configure has the following field:

-- **Natures**: Combo box filled with data from ci ‘nature’.
+- **Natures** - Combo box filled with data from ci ‘nature’.
 User can select one or multiples natures.